 Can email help you grow your business?
 Of course!
 Email is still one of the most effective messaging channels nowadays.
 For business or personal reasons, the fact is that we are always receiving and sending emails.

 We have gathered the most insightful and recent email statistics to help you understand the current scenario we are living in.
-You will be able to use this data to plan your email strategies, or simply improve the way you exchange your messages in a business context.
+You will be able to use this data to plan your email strategies or improve the way you exchange your messages in a business context.

 General Email Statistics